-- 7.1 Authorization to Operate a Transitional Care Facility - 7.1.1 As a condition for being authorized by the Division to operate a transitional care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the Requirements of this Chapter, in addition to the Requirements of 1.0, 2.0, 3.0 and 4.0.

-7.2 Admission

-- 7.2.1 A facility shall admit children who: - 7.2.1.1 Have reached the age of 16 or older; - 7.2.1.2 Have demonstrated a level of maturity that will enable them to be involved in some community activities, including education or employment; and - 7.2.1.3 Require minimum guidance or supervision. - 7.2.2 A facility shall accept a child into care only after a current comprehensive admission evaluation has been completed in accordance with Requirement 3.3.1.1 and only when the evaluation indicates that preparation for self-sufficiency or independent living is the primary goal for the child. - 7.2.3 At the time of admission, a facility shall enter into a written agreement with each child.
-The agreement shall include: - 7.2.3.1 A delineation of the respective roles and responsibilities of the facility, the child, and other involved parties; - 7.2.3.2 A description of the rules governing the conduct and consequences of inappropriate behavior of the child while in care; - 7.2.3.3 A statement of any financial arrangements related to placement, in accordance with Requirement 4.3.5.1; and - 7.2.3.4 The approval signature of the child and the signature of a representative of the facility.

-7.3 Service Plan
+- Authorization to Operate a Transitional Care Facility.
+(Rule 7.01) As a condition for being authorized by the Division to operate a transitional care facility, a licensee shall make application to and have been determined by the Division to be in full compliance with the requirements of this section, in addition to the requirements of sections 1.0, 2.0, 3.0 and 4.0 of this regulation. - 7.2 Admission - 7.2.1 (Rule 7.02) A facility shall admit children who: - 7.2.1.1 Have reached the age of 16 or older; - 7.2.1.2 Have demonstrated a level of maturity that will enable them to be involved in some community activities, including education or employment; and - 7.2.1.3 Require minimum guidance or supervision. - 7.2.2 (Rule 7.03) A facility shall accept a child into care only after a current comprehensive admission evaluation has been completed in accordance with Requirement subsection 3.3.1.1 and only when the evaluation indicates that preparation for self-sufficiency or independent living is the primary goal for the child. - 7.2.3 (Rule 7.04) At the time of admission, a facility shall enter into a written agreement with each child.
+The agreement shall include: - 7.2.3.1 A delineation of the respective roles and responsibilities of the facility, the child, and other involved parties: - 7.2.3.2 A description of the rules governing the conduct and consequences of inappropriate behavior of the child while in care; - 7.2.3.3 A statement of any financial arrangements related to placement, in accordance with Requirement subsection 4.3.5.1; and - 7.2.3.4 The approval signature of the child and the signature of a representative of the facility. - 7.3 Service Plan

-- 7.3.1 In addition to the provisions of Requirements 3.3.3.1, 3.3.3.2 and 3.3.3.3, a facility shall ensure that the service plan includes: - 7.3.1.1 The type and frequency of supervision needed; - 7.3.1.2 The respective roles and responsibilities of the facility, the child and other involved parties; - 7.3.1.3 The time-frames and methods to be used to gradually reduce dependency while appropriately increasing personal responsibility; - 7.3.1.4 Identification of all persons responsible for the implementation of the plan; - 7.3.1.5 The life skills the youth will need to acquire before discharge; - 7.3.1.6 The criteria for achieving a successful discharge; and - 7.3.1.7 The preliminary plan for discharge and aftercare, in accordance with Requirements 4.3.9.1 and 4.3.9.2.
+- 7.3.1 (Rule 7.05) In addition to the provisions of Requirements subsections 3.3.3.1, 3.3.3.2 and 3.3.3.3, a facility shall ensure that the service plan includes: - 7.3.1.1 The type and frequency of supervision needed; - 7.3.1.2 The respective roles and responsibilities of the facility, the child and other involved parties; - 7.3.1.3 The time-frames and methods to be used to gradually reduce dependency while appropriately increasing personal responsibility; - 7.3.1.4 Identification of all persons responsible for the implementation of the plan; - 7.3.1.5 The life skills the youth will need to acquire before discharge; - 7.3.1.6 The criteria for achieving a successful discharge; and - 7.3.1.7 The preliminary plan for discharge and aftercare, in accordance with Requirements subsections 4.3.9.1 and 4.3.9.2.